rowanmekawy/bank_managment/README.md

 - [Django](https://www.djangoproject.com/): A high-level Python web framework.
 - [Django REST Framework](https://www.django-rest-framework.org/): A powerful and flexible toolkit for building Web APIs.
 - **Vue.js**: A progressive JavaScript framework used for building user interfaces.
-In this project, Vue.js is used to create dynamic and interactive components for the web application for user's Loan Payment.
+In this project, Vue.js is used to create dynamic and interactive components for the web application.
 - Swagger: Used for API documentation.

 ## Additional Features